bit-broker/website/content/en/docs/consumer/entity.md

 {{% /alert %}}

 {{% alert id="mode-prd" color="primary" %}}
 All API calls in BitBroker require [authorization](/docs/api-conventions/authorization/).
-The sample calls below contain a placeholder string where you should insert your [consumer API token](/docs/api-conventions/authorization/#obtaining-a-consumer-token).
-This key should have been provided to you by the coordinator user who administers the BitBroker instance.
-If you already have a token, enter it in the box below to update all the sample calls on this page:<br/><br/>_Your Consumer API Token_<br/><input class="code-replace" data-item="your-header-goes-here" data-name="header" type="text" placeholder="enter token here">
+The sample calls below contain a placeholder string where you should insert your [consumer API authorization token](/docs/api-conventions/authorization/#obtaining-a-consumer-token).
+This authorization token should have been provided to you by the coordinator user who administers the BitBroker instance.
+If you already have a token, enter it in the box below to update all the sample calls on this page:<br/><br/>_Your Consumer API Authorization Token_<br/><input class="code-replace" data-item="your-header-goes-here" data-name="header" type="text" placeholder="enter token here">
 {{% /alert %}}

 {{% alert id="mode-dev" color="primary" %}}